warner/fxap-server/docs/server-api.md

 For the initial phases of this project, we rely upon TLS to protect all requests and responses.
 A later phase will replace parts of this API with SRP-based messages, to reduce our reliance on TLS.

-All requests carry their arguments in a JSON payload in the HTTP request body.
+All requests use POST, even those with no side-effects.
+Requests carry their arguments in a JSON payload in the HTTP request body.
 The Request-Type header should be "application/json", but the server should ignore it.
 Answers are also delivered in a JSON response body.

 Success/failure is indicated through the HTTP response code, either 200 OK with a JSON response body, or some 4xx failure and a simple string in the response body.
 In the early phases, application-level errors (e.g. create_account when the email address is already associated with an account) are mapped to 4xx HTTP error codes.